Just a quick note to say Happy Friday to everyone.

 Have a great summer and a great weekend!

-Posted in Fantasy Romance, Paranormal romance, tagged Gambler's Folly, mellie miller, paranormal, paranormal romance, romantic fantasy, shape shifters, Speranza Series, The Russian on June 15, 2018| Leave a Comment »
+Posted in Fantasy romance, Paranormal romance, tagged Gambler's Folly, mellie miller, paranormal, paranormal romance, romantic fantasy, shape shifters, Speranza Series, The Russian on June 15, 2018| Leave a Comment »

 Dmitri Ivanovich Volkov.